DaveOrDead/postcss-light-levels/README.md

 ## Usage

-Check your project for existed PostCSS config: `postcss.config.js` in the project root, `"postcss"` section in `package.json` or `postcss` in bundle config.
+Check your project for existing PostCSS config: `postcss.config.js` in the project root, `"postcss"` section in `package.json` or `postcss` in bundle config.

 If you already use PostCSS, add the plugin to plugins list: